 What is “Fatwood”?

+You find fatwood in the stumps of dead pine trees.
 More specifically, when a pine tree dies — especially from getting cut down or broken off — all of the resin in the roots gets drawn into the stump, right above the tap root.
 The stump becomes saturated with resin.
-As the roots and trunk rot away, the resin-soaked wood at core of the stump endures.
+As the roots and trunk rot away, the resin-soaked wood at core of the stump hardens and endures.

 The resin itself contains terpene, the main component of turpentine.
 It is incredibly flammable.
 It takes flame effortlessly and doesn’t want to give it up.
 Because of this, fatwood shavings can be lit with a spark, even when wet, producing a flame that resists the wind and burns much, much hotter than regular shavings.
 Fatwood shavings make a wonderful tinder that will easily set blaze to larger pieces of kindling.